AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 The [!DNL Admin Console] is the interface used to administer user access to all Adobe Experience Cloud products.
 Some key [!DNL Admin Console] concepts to be aware of:

 * A **product profile** is a combination of permissions, roles, and sandbox environments tied to a specific Adobe product.
 Multiple product profiles can be created for a single Adobe product.
 For example, a "Marketer" profile could limit permissions to what a typical marketer would need to complete key tasks in the production instance, while a "Data Architect" profile could be used to grant different permissions in multiple environments.
 In this lesson, we will create a "Luma Tutorial" product profile with all the permissions a Data Architect and Data Engineer would need to complete this tutorial in a sandbox environment.
-* An **integration** is a connection to a project in the Adobe IO Console.
+* An **integration** is a connection to a project in the Adobe Developer Console.
 Adobe IO is Adobe's developer portal and its Console is the heart of authentication and configuration of Adobe APIs.
 You will configure an integration in the Adobe IO and Postman lesson.

 Also, here is a quick summary of the roles that exist for Platform, as well as any Adobe Experience Cloud application: